 IBM Cloud Video

-The live streaming services provider now called IBM Cloud Video used to be called Ustream.
+Formerly UStream, the next live streaming services provider is IBM Cloud Video.
 Ustream originally developed as a video chat service for members of the US military.
 Later, it evolved into a live streaming platform.
 IBM acquired UStream in 2016.
-Specifically, they provide a range of Cloud services including AI, storage, and GPU computing alongside their live streaming services.
+Now, the platform provides a range of Cloud services, including AI, storage, and GPU computing, alongside its live streaming services.